XmHongBIT/MRI-GNP/README.md

 - Native support for incomplete multitask labels through task masking
 - YAML-based experiment configuration for cleaner reproducibility
 - Simple manifest-driven data interface for public or private datasets
+- Public code structure aligned with the MRI-GNP manuscript rather than an internal lab workspace

 ## Repository Layout